01 of 13

 13 of 13

 "On the twelfth day of Christmas, my true love gave to me—12 drummers drumming, 11 pipers piping, 10 lords a-leapin', nine ladies dancing, eight maids a milking, seven swans a swimming, six geese a laying, five golden rings, four calling birds, three French hens, two turtle doves and a partridge in a pear tree."

 It's too expensive to hire drummers.
 You can make a homemade drum or bongo for an impromptu drum party.
-But you might drum up a treat and decorate a big coffee can as a lar...ge cookie container and fill it with some homemade cookies or other treats.
+Alternatively, you might drum up a treat and decorate a big coffee can as a large cookie container and fill it with some homemade cookies or other treats.